PaulMarisOUMary/cloudflared-scp-action/README.md

-# Cloudflared SSH Remote Command Runner
+# Cloudflared SCP

-A barebones github action that lets you ssh into a server behind a cloudflare tunnel and run a command
+A barebones github action that lets you scp into a server behind a cloudflare tunnel

 ## Usage